Is fresh the best?

-Sometimes (though it pains me to say it) you're gonna need fresh flowers for your wedding cake (even though I still totally vote for sugar flowers every time!)
+Sometimes (though it pains me to say it) you’re gonna need fresh flowers for your cakes (even though I still totally vote for sugar flowers every time!)

 So, here’s a list of some flowers that are totally bad for putting on your cake:

 - Calla Lily

 And these flowers are edible, but again, take care that you are using an organic variety!

 - Bachelor button